crisnguyendev/swiftui-clean-architecture/README.md

 ## Features

 - **Discover Recipes:** Browse a curated list of recipes.
-- **Search Menu:** Search menu items by name with robust offline caching and pagination support.
+- **Search Menu:** Search menu items by name with pagination support (no offline caching).
-- **Search Recipe:** Search recipes by name or ingredients using a dedicated API service.
+- **Search Recipe:** Search recipes by name or ingredients using a dedicated API service, with offline caching support.
 - **Detailed Recipe Information:** View details like ingredients, instructions, nutritional facts, and more.
-- **Offline Support & Caching:** Work offline seamlessly using locally cached data.
+- **Offline Support & Caching:** Recipe data is cached locally to ensure access when offline.
 - **Paging & Refresh:** Integrated support for load-more pagination and pull-to-refresh actions.
 - **Multi Environment Support:**
   - Build variants managed with Xcconfig files, custom Info.plist keys, and defined schemes.